farzonak0587/becoming-spiderman-CYOA/situations/close_up.md

 " HOLY MOLY I AM SO SORRY I DID- DIDNT MEAN TO THROW A HARD PUNCH"

-"M-MY JA-AAAAW" the robber said in pain
+"M-MY JA-AAAAW, MARKO RUN" the robber said to the 2nd robber

 "OH MY GOSH UH STAY THERE"